CoherentLabs/GameUIComponents/components/scrollable-container/README.md

 scrollableContainer.shouldShowScrollbar();
 ~~~~

+**Note: If an element that holds a scrollable container is initially hidden you need to force check if the scrollable container should be shown via the `shouldShowScrollbar` method when the element becomes visible.
+Otherwise, the slider of the scrollable container might not be visible.**

 If you need to hide the scrollbar - use the **hideScrollBar method** and pass it the scrollbar as an argument:

 ~~~~{.js}